 If an employee is concerned that they or another King County Council employee has been subjected to treatment in violation of this policy and the employee wants to have a confidential discussion about their concerns, they may contact the Employee Assistance Program at 206-477-0631 or 206-477-0632, or Making Life Easier at 1-888-874-7290.
-These resources offer comprehensive programs and services that help King County employees, and their families to be healthy and safe.
+These resources offer comprehensive programs and services that help King County employees and their families to be healthy and safe.

-Supervisors, including Councilmembers, must take action if they observe or learn of possible violations of this policy or receive a complaint or concern from an employee regarding such allegations.
-They must promptly report the potential violation to the Chief of Staff or the Human Resources Manager or, if they are the subject of the potential violation, to the Chair or a Vice Chair of EAC.
+Supervisors, including Councilmembers, must take action if they observe or learn of possible violations of the branch's anti-discrimination and anti-harassment policies or receive a complaint or concern from an employee regarding such allegations by promptly reporting the potential violation to the Chief of Staff or the Human Resources Manager-or if the Chief of Staff or HR Manager are the subject of the potential violation, to the Chair or a Vice Chair of EAC.
 Supervisors who fail to comply with this duty may be subject to censure or discipline, up to and including discharge.